SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-nitinkgp23_2.md

 ### Week 9 - Week 10 (Jul 25 - Aug 7)

 This 2 week period will consist of **wrapping up FLCT code**.
-The C code of FLCT is over 2500 lines, and since I haven't done wrapping before, I cant foresee how much time I will require to wrap up the full code.
+The C code of FLCT is over 2500 lines, and since I haven't done wrapping before, I can not foresee how much time I will require to wrap up the full code.
 Still, I expect it to be completed in the 2 week period.
 If it is not achieved successfully, the task will be carry forwarded to next week.

 ### Week 11 (Aug 8 - Aug 14)